sdesabbata/r-for-geographic-data-science/docs/101-Introduction.md

 ```
 -->

 ### The pipe operator

-The pipe operator is useful to outline more complex operations, step by step (see also [R for Data Science, Chapter 18](https://r4ds.had.co.nz/pipes.html)).
+The pipe operator is useful to outline more complex operations step by step (see also [R for Data Science, Chapter 18](https://r4ds.had.co.nz/pipes.html)).
 The pipe operator `%>%`

 - takes the result from one function
 - and passes it to the next function